bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 ### 1. Setup pfSense to allow inbound traffic for client internet connection

+I know, In a fact pfSense is a router!
+But, as a firewall his will block any trafic by default.
+So, it will be my work to opened just **only** what I needs.

 in network 192.168.190.0/24 client which is configured by DHCP can ping gateway (192.168.137.1) and physical AP in my home (192.168.0.1) but not for internet access.

 ![](https://res.cloudinary.com/bimagv/image/upload/v1612704417/2021-02/123/2021-02-07--T13-24-02_cmcbga.png)